learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 18.17.
-What is throttling and debouncing in javascript?
+## Q. What is throttling and debouncing in javascript?

 Debouncing and throttling techniques are used to limit the number of times a function can execute.
 These are two widely-used techniques to improve the performance of code that gets executed repeatedly within a period of time.